Last year's state income tax reform was a good start. However, Iowa's tax rates remain among the highest in the nation.

 One of the best illustrations of this is Iowa’s shared border with South Dakota.
 South Dakota has no state income tax.
 In the past ten years, the South Dakota counties that border Iowa have seen 75 percent job growth compared to 5 percent in Iowa’s border counties.
 In the healthcare industry alone, South Dakota saw 95 new healthcare facilities open compared to only eight new healthcare facilities on the Iowa side of the border.

-In this competitive climate where tax rates matter, how exactly does Iowa compare to our 11 Midwestern neighbors?
-When the first personal tax cut goes into effect in 2019, Iowa’s top income tax rate of 8.53 percent will be 11th (highest) out of 12, and when the next scheduled cut to 6.5 percent occurs in 2023, we will improve to 9th out of 12.
+In this competitive climate where tax rates matter, how exactly does Iowa compare to our Midwestern neighbors?
+Iowa’s top income tax rate of 8.53 percent is 11th (highest) out of 12, and when the next scheduled cut to 6.5 percent occurs in 2023, we will improve to 9th out of 12.
 When the first corporate tax cut occurs in 2021, Iowa’s top corporate income tax rate of 9.8 percent will be tied for the 11th (highest) out of 12.

 The national economy is growing at a rate over 4 percent, and Iowa is benefiting from the pro-growth policies of tax and regulatory reductions.
 Daniel J. Mitchell, a noted economist, offers three points that Iowa policymakers need to consider regarding taxes:

 - Economic growth occurs when we increase the quantity and/or quality of labor and capital.

 - Taxes increase the cost of whatever is being taxed, and people respond by doing less of whatever is being taxed.